How to Apply

 - Residence in McCarthy Hall as part of the living-learning community experience (commuter students are exempt).

-- Courses that introduce students to strategies, resources, and guest speakers that support them on the path to master’s and doctoral studies.
+- Specialized courses which introduce strategies, resources, and guest speakers to support students on their path to graduate and professional school.

-- Advising to help students articulate an educational action plan, strengthen their scholarly and extracurricular profiles, and enhance their candidacy for advanced degree programs.
+- Advising that helps students create an educational action plan, strengthen their academic and extracurricular profiles, and strengthen their candidacy for master’s and doctorate degree programs.

 - A network of peers and alumni mentors who are equally committed to one another’s success.